ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/1-foundations.md

 project in its current state to experiment locally on your machine.

-You have created the foundation for developing and evolving your Matrix library in a platform agnostic way, meaning it can be easily developed and used on macOS, Linux, and Windows.
-This was done *almost* effortlessly thanks to CMake, which shields developers from all the platform specific details like how to invoke the compiler, build libraries, and link with those libraries on each of those platforms.
+You have created the foundation for developing and evolving your Matrix library in a platform-agnostic way, meaning that it can be easily developed and used on macOS, Linux, and Windows.
+This was done *almost* effortlessly thanks to CMake, which shields developers from all the platform-specific details such as how to invoke the compiler, build libraries, and link with those libraries on each of those platforms.

-On top of hiding the platform specific details, CMake also does not force a development environment onto project developers as you can use your favorite editor or IDE.
+On top of hiding the platform-specific details, CMake also does not force a particular development environment on to project developers.
+You can use your favorite editor or IDE.
 For example, Visual Studio Code can work seamlessly with CMake thanks to some plugins, and CMake can generate project files for several popular IDEs, such as Xcode, Sublime Text, Eclipse, CodeBlocks, and CodeLite.
 You can run `cmake --help` to get a